How to Repaint a Rusty Washing Machine Lid so it Lasts Longer

 • White metal paint spray

-1. Remove lid (on our washing machine, the lid just lifts off) and using a wire brush or scraper (I used an old knife), scrape away the rust.
-Hopefully, it hasn’t been left too long, otherwise there might not be much metal left!
+1. Remove the lid (on our washing machine, the lid just lifts off) and scrape away the rust using a wire brush, steel wool, or a scraper (I used an old knife).

-2. Now get a piece of fine sandpaper and give the rusted parts a good sand to remove all the rust and make a smooth transition between the bare metal and remaining paint.
-It’s important that this preparation is done thoroughly, otherwise the metal will continue to rust.
+2. With sandpaper, give the rusted parts a good sand to remove all the rust and make a smooth transition between the bare metal and the remaining paint.
+It’s important that this preparation is done thoroughly.
+Otherwise, the metal will continue to rust.
+(Wear a dust mask for safety!)

 3. Wipe the dust off, then give the whole lid a good clean with a degreasing cleaner.
 I just used plain soap.
 Make sure your lid is completely clean and dry.

 4. Once completely dry, apply one or two coats of rust-proof metal primer, making sure you have complete coverage and all the nooks and crannies are covered.
-Several light coats is better than a heavy coat that will drip.
+Several light coats are better than a heavy coat that will drip.
+This is best done outdoors in a well-ventilated area.

 5. Once the primer is dry, apply your metal paint.
-If you’re using a spray can, shake the can really well.
-Really, really, really well.
-Otherwise the paint will come out lumpy and you will get a rough finish.
+If you’re using a spray can, shake the can really well, o otherwise the paint will come out lumpy.
 Also, do a light coating.
-It’s better to build coverage with several coats of paint, rather than try and get a complete coverage on the first go.
+It’s better to build coverage with several coats of paint for a smooth finish.
 Too much paint will just run, leaving streaks on your lid.
-As with the primer, make sure you get into all the nooks and crannies and get a good coverage.
+As with the primer, make sure you get into all the nooks and crannies to get good coverage.
+Spray outside in a well-ventilated area.

 What’s something you’ve fixed lately (metal or otherwise) and given a second lease on life?